-Undergraduate student research
+Undergraduate sustainability research

 Undergraduate sustainability students

 Start early.
-It’s never too soon to get involved in research on campus – even as a freshman in the sustainability degree program.
+It’s never too soon to get involved in research on campus – even as a first-year student in the sustainability degree program.
 In fact, the earlier you start, the further you can go.
 Some School of Sustainability students have even co-authored published articles with faculty members!
 Here are some tips and resources to get you started.

 School of Sustainability students interested in getting involved in research should participate in the Sustainability Undergraduate Research Experience (SURE) program.